 The term biodegradable doesn’t mean anything because everything is biodegradable eventually.
 Legislation in the USA forbids the term ‘biodegradable’ to appear on any product unless that product is shown to break down into elements in nature within 5 years.
 The problem is, in Australia regular plastic bags are being labelled ‘Biodegradable’.
 This misleads consumers to think these bags are made from plant matter and will return to nature which isn’t always the case.
 Our BioBag head office is in Europe and the USA where ‘Bio’ can only be used when it does actually break down with micro-organisms.
 In Australia we allow companies to use the term ‘Bio’ without proof.

-Compostable plastic is a type of bioplastic made from renewable resources including plant matter and starches, that’s why BioBags break down just like plants in a composting environment.
-When plant matter composts it can be returned to the ground to grow more plants – the best end of life option for a plastic bag.
-BioBags are compostable to all global standards including the Australian Standard AS4736.
 Compost is used as a soil improver and can in part also replace mineral fertilisers.
 Putting organic food scraps into a compost bin or green organic waste bin significantly reduces the need for plastic bin liners.
-Compostable bin liners can be used to contain food scraps and can be returned to the soil.
+Compostable bin liners can be used to collect food scraps and returned to the soil as organic matter, helping to improve soil quality.